 I could start to trend in the wrong direction tomorrow.
 I could drink a soda for each meal and have as much dessert as I want for the next month.
 I could put back every single pound that I lost and then some.
 But in the same way that I lost the weight, it would take some time before I lost it all.

 Again, the power of small changes is too incredible to ignore.
 Making small gains and making small lifestyle changes is the way to win the war against sweets and ultimately weight gain.
+Follow these tips to improve body confidence, and continue to grow.

 So go forth young Padawan and replace those sugary snacks with fruit instead.
 Make each decision carefully and weight the consequences.
 Forge a brighter future for yourself by learning to say no to sweets and yes to healthy foods.